Current volunteering opportunities

 - Mentor to PhD students

-We always welcome support from alumni and industry professionals at the Careers Service’s comprehensive programme of workshops, events and practical advice sessions.
+We always welcome support from alumni and industry professionals at the Careers and Employability team's comprehensive programme of workshops, events and practical advice sessions.
 These events help students and recent graduates with their employment search and career development.

 Your experience of the world of work is invaluable to those who aspire to enter your industry.
 Could you share your knowledge by: